destuar/JAMS_SI_Study_1/docs/Data_Statement.md

 # Data_Statement.md
-*Companion to “DEI Rollbacks, Brand Authenticity, and Consumer Reaction on Social Media”*
+*Companion to "DEI Rollbacks, Brand Authenticity, and Consumer Reaction on Social Media"*

 ---